developer-zebra/developer-zebra-site/src/mx/4-2/wireless/wirelessmgr/index.md

 Android devices often support a variety of wireless communication interfaces, including bidirectional interfaces, such as Wireless Wide Area Network (WWAN/cellular data), Bluetooth, and Near Field Communications (NFC), and including unidirectional (receive only) interfaces, such as the Global Positioning System (GPS).
 Wireless radios that can transmit may significantly affect battery life if turned on unnecessarily and may also need to be turned off in certain situations (e.g. when on an airplane or in "incendiary" environments).
 Wireless radios that can only receive may affect battery life if turned on unnecessarily.

-The WirelessMgr Feature allows you to prevent the state of various wireless radios from being changed, this providing a sort of "lock" to prevent the state from being changed by the device user.
+The WirelessMgr can prevent the state of various wireless radios from being changed, thus providing a sort of "lock" that is untouchable by the device user.

 ### Main Functionality